DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 # Welcome to Bloxburg Fram Bot.
 # This is just a hobby project
+which will mean I won't be updating this as often

+# Tutorial

 if this happens to you what you can do is click Green Button or change server